drk1wi/Modlishka/README.md

 It was realeased with an aim to help penetration testers to prove the **real** risks that arise from a modern malicious phishing campaign.

-On the side note, this tool is using similar techniques that have been exploited over the past years.
+On a side note, this tool is using similar techniques that have been exploited over the past years.

 Enjoy :-)